wrench-project/wrench/doc/source/simulation_101.rst

 sophisticated algorithms to decide which job should run next, makes sure jobs do not run on the same cores, etc. WRENCH provides an already-implemented compute service called a :cpp:class:`wrench::BatchComputeService` that does all this for you, under the cover.

+For example, the well-known batch scheduler :ref:`Slurm <https://www.schedmd.com/>` uses several daemons to schedule and manage jobs(e.g., the process **slurmd** runs on each compute node and one **slurmctld** daemon controls everything).
+In this example, an instance of :cpp:class:`wrench::BatchComputeService` could represent one Slurm cluster with one **slurmctld** process and multiple **slurmd** processes.

 A storage service is a runtime system to which you can say "here is some data I want you to store", "I want to read some bytes from that data I